CX330Blake/Black-Hat-Zig/src/Payload-Execution/dll.md

 the DLL and how the loader invokes it using standard Windows API calls.

 ## What is a DLL?

 A DLL (Dynamic Link Library) is a file format used primarily in Windows operating systems to store code and data that multiple programs can use simultaneously.
 It contains functions, resources, or data that can be loaded dynamically at runtime and allows programs to share reusable code without embedding it in each executable.

 ## Code Walkthrough

-# The DLL itself.
+### The DLL itself

 ```zig title="root.zig"
 const std = @import("std");